-If it sounds expensive to produce, rest assured that with the right formula and a little ingenuity (plus the hacks, we have for you here,) you can create video easily and it will attract a lot of attention for you—especially in social media.
+If it sounds expensive to produce, rest assured that with the right formula and a little ingenuity (plus the hacks we have for you here), you can create video easily, and it will attract a lot of attention for you—especially in social media.
 Of course, the trick is to re-purpose your video and use it on your website home page, link it in emails, and put it up just about anywhere you have qualified prospects.

 What is an explainer video?

 An explainer video is an animated 30-120 second video walks prospects through the value proposition of a product, service, or entity.
 In a nutshell, an explainer video shows and tells your story.

 Need an example?
 Here are some really great examples of explainer videos: